Gangbang

 Prevalence & culture

 Large surveys place multi-partner scenarios at or near the very top of reported fantasies.
-In Justin Lehmiller's 2018 survey of 4,175 Americans, group sex was the single most common fantasy of all: only about 5% of men and 13% of women reported never having had one.
+In Justin Lehmiller's 2018 survey of 4,175 Americans, group sex was the single most common fantasy of all, and 61% of respondents reported having fantasised specifically about a gangbang (against 89% for threesomes and 74% for orgies).
 "Gangbang" is also a persistently popular adult-platform search term, as tracked by Pornhub Insights.
 As with most intense fantasies, acting on it is far rarer than imagining it, and the gap between fantasy and enactment is wide.

 Safety, consent & law